connext/monorepo/.github/ISSUE_TEMPLATE/enhancement.md

 ---

 ## Problem
-_What problem are we solving?_
+_In simple 1) What is the problem / opportunity?_

 ## Impact
-_Why does this matter?
+_Why is it important?
+Who requested it?
 Who does it impact?
-How much does it impact them?
-What is the urgency?_
+What data do we have to suggest this is a problem?
+Is there specific timelines that increase urgency?_

 ## Proposed Solution
 _[OPTIONAL] Thoughts on solution design.
 We could do <insert idea> to solve this problem._